timotif/geca-calendar/README.md

    ./update_calendar.sh
    ```

-The calendar file in ICS format will be saved in the root folder.
+The calendar file in ICS format will be saved in the _calendars_ subfolder.

 ## Help